Antonio Biosca: Club career

-Born in Almería, Andalusia, Biosca made his senior debut in 1968–69 in Segunda División, appearing rarely for CD Calvo Sotelo who finished in sixth position.
-In the following summer, he moved to La Liga with Real Betis, making his debut in the competition on 28 November 1971 in a 1–3 away loss against Córdoba CF, finishing his first year with 17 games played (15 starts) and being relegated in the following campaign.
+Born in Almería, Andalusia, Biosca made his senior debut in 1968–69 in the Segunda División, appearing rarely for CD Calvo Sotelo who finished in sixth position.
+In summer 1971 he moved to La Liga with Real Betis, making his debut in the competition on 28 November 1971 in a 3–1 away loss against Córdoba CF, finishing his first year with 17 games played (15 starts) and being relegated the following campaign.

 From 1974 to 1978, Biosca never featured in less than 30 league matches for the Verdiblancos, winning the 1977 edition of the Copa del Rey but also suffering relegation the following year.
-He retired in June 1983 at nearly 34, and settled in Seville, losing all connection to the football world.
+He retired in June 1983 at age 33, and settled in Seville, losing all connection to the football world.

 International career

 Biosca earned three caps for Spain in 1978, and represented his country at that year's FIFA World Cup.
 His debut came on 26 April, in a friendly with Mexico in Granada.

-In the final stages in Argentina, Biosca made two appearances as the national team conceded no goals, albeit in a group stage exit.
+In the final stages in Argentina, Biosca made two appearances as the national team conceded no goals, albeit in a group-stage exit.